Pariosternarchus: Description

 Pariosternarchus amazonensis has a wide head, measuring up to a seventh as wide as long, with a completely flat ventral surface.
 The mouth is small and slung beneath the moderately long snout; conical teeth are present in both jaws.
 The sensory canals along the mandible are highly expanded.
 P. amazonensis is laterally compressed with a short body cavity.
 Like other members of its family, it has a long anal fin, a minute caudal fin, no pelvic or dorsal fins, and an electroreceptive dorsal appendage that originates about halfway along the back.
 There are 155–168 anal fin rays, 14–15 pectoral fin rays, and 16–17 caudal fin rays.
 The scales are large and diamond-shaped, with 6–8 rows above the lateral line but not reaching the upper surface of the head and body.
 Virtually unpigmented aside from tiny chromatophores speckling the bottom of the head and branchiostegal membranes, P. amazonensis is uniformly white-pink with translucent fins.
 The largest known specimen is 15.2 cm long.

 Biology and ecology

 The highly compressed form, small eyes, and reduced scales and coloration of P. amazonensis are consistent with living in deep (up to 25 m), fast-moving waters in large rivers.
 Its broad, flat-bottomed head and small, subterminal mouth suggest that it is a benthic forager.
 P. amazonensis is presumably capable of producing an electric field for electrolocation and communication like all other gymnotiforms, though its electric organ discharge (EOD) has not been described.

 Human interactions

-The conservation status of P. amazonensis has not been evaluated by the International Union for Conservation of Nature (IUCN).
+The conservation status of P. amazonensis has been evaluated as Least Concern by the International Union for Conservation of Nature (IUCN).